International Marketing Simulation

 - Brand Equity

-Any of the 14 measures areas can be weighted and combined by the instructor to form an overall score to evaluate how their teams perform.
+Any of the 14 measures areas can be weighted and combined by the instructor to form an overall score to evaluate team performance.

 If you are an instructor and would like to review CountryManager for your class, please fill out our Faculty ID Request!